-A novel INS mutation in a family with MODY: variable insulin secretion and putative mechanisms.
+A novel INS mutation in a family with maturity-onset diabetes of the young: Variable insulin secretion and putative mechanisms.

 Johnson SR., McGown I., Oppermann U., Conwell LS., Harris M., Duncan EL.

-BACKGROUND: Insulin gene (INS) mutations are a rare form of maturity-onset diabetes of the young (MODY), a heterogeneous group of autosomal dominant diabetes with at least fourteen confirmed causative genes.
-Here we describe a family with MODY from a novel INS mutation detected using massively parallel sequencing (MPS).
-SUBJECTS: The proband presented aged 11 years with mild diabetic ketoacidosis.
+Insulin gene (INS) mutations cause a rare form of maturity-onset diabetes of the young (MODY), a heterogeneous group of autosomal dominant diabetes with at least 14 confirmed causative genes.
+Here, we describe a family with MODY due to a novel INS mutation, detected using massively parallel sequencing (MPS).
+The proband presented aged 11 years with mild diabetic ketoacidosis.
 She was negative for IA2 and GAD antibodies.
-She had a strong family history of diabetes, including both siblings and her mother, none of whom had ketosis but who were considered to have type 1 diabetes and managed on insulin; and her maternal grandfather, who was managed for decades on sulfonylureas.
-Of note, her younger sister had insulin deficiency but an elevated fasting proinsulin:insulin ratio of 76% (ref 5-30%).
-Sanger sequencing of HNF4A, HNF1A and HNF1B in the proband was negative.
-METHODS: The proband underwent targeted MPS using custom-designed amplicon panel and sequenced on an Illumina MiSeq.
-RESULTS: A heterozygous INS mutation c.277G>A (p.Glu93Lys) was detected.
+She had a strong family history of diabetes affecting both her two siblings and her mother, none of whom had ketosis but who were considered to have type 1 diabetes and managed on insulin, and her maternal grandfather, who was managed for decades on sulfonylureas.
+Of note, her younger sister had insulin deficiency but an elevated fasting proinsulin:insulin ratio of 76% (ref 5%-30%).
+Sanger sequencing of HNF4A, HNF1A, and HNF1B in the proband was negative.
+Targeted MPS using a custom-designed amplicon panel sequenced on an Illumina MiSeq detected a heterozygous INS mutation c.277G>A (p.Glu93Lys).
 Sanger sequencing confirmed the variant segregated with diabetes within the family.
-Structural analysis of this variant suggested a disruption of a critical hydrogen bond between insulin and the insulin receptor; however the clinical picture in some individuals also suggested abnormal insulin processing and insulin deficiency.
-CONCLUSION: This family has a novel INS mutation and demonstrated variable insulin deficiency.
+Structural analysis of this variant suggested disruption of a critical hydrogen bond between insulin and the insulin receptor; however, the clinical picture in some individuals also suggested abnormal insulin processing and insulin deficiency.
+This family has a novel INS mutation and demonstrated variable insulin deficiency.
 MPS represents an efficient method of MODY diagnosis in families with rarer gene mutations.